wmemorgan/netlify-functions-guide/README.md

 #### Deploy to Netlify
 Setup continuous deployment where push commits to your GitHub repository will trigger the app to build and deploy.

--Connect your repository to Netlify by running the following command from your local repository:
+- Connect your repository to Netlify by running the following command from your local repository:

   `netlify init`